Meet the Team: Rachel Sellick

 'Scarlet' came from Rachel really liking the name, thinking it as a very strong, vibrant colour and now the company has all women on board she feels it is even stronger.
 'River' came from a chat with her driving instructor, who suggested 'two rivers', living in Chepstow and being sandwiched near the River Wye and the River Severn.
 She really liked the thought of using river, thus creating Scarlet River Management.

-The main objective for Scarlet River Management is to help artists enhance their careers in the way they want to.
+The main objective for Scarlet River Management is to provide PR for artists to enhance their careers in the way they want to.
 Being focused on making sure the artist's vision comes to life the way they want, at the pace they want.
 During lockdown this extended into PR and social media as a way to help as many artists as possible, creating tailored packages to meet the needs and budgets of everyone.

 So, what about future goals?